You are here

 - Submit scheduled continuing review reports to the IRB as required, and prior to the protocol expiration date

-- Report all unanticipated problems or serious adverse events involving risks to human subjects as soon as possible
+- Report all unanticipated problems or serious adverse events involving risks to human participants as soon as possible

 - Manage research data carefully to protect subject confidentiality

-Federal regulations define human subjects as a "living individual about whom an investigator conducting federal research obtains (1) data through intervention or interaction with an individual or (2) indentifiable private information." ~ 45 CFR 46.102
+Federal regulations define a human subject as a "living individual about whom an investigator (whether professional or student) conducting research: (i) obtains information or biospecimens through intervention or interaction with an individual, and uses, studies, or analyzes the information or biospecimens; or (ii) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens." ~ 45 CFR 46.102

 - Data includes information or specimens collected from living subjects

 - About whom indicates that the data must be personal information about an individual